Ultimate Guide to Planning Hiking Trips

 Evaluate your experience, skills, and knowledge.
 What are your goals?

 Pick realistic goals, and save the ambitious projects for when you have the experience and fitness to pull them off.
-Especially before doing a long hiking trip, it is wise to do a couple of day hikes or two-day trips to evaluate your fitness, your hiking shoes or boots, your gear (hiking pants, shirt, rain jacket, sleeping bag etc.), and your partners.
+Especially before doing a long hiking trip, it is wise to do a couple of shorter trips such as day hikes or two-day trips to evaluate your fitness, your hiking boots, your gear (hiking pants, shirt, rain jacket, sleeping bag, pad, shelter etc.), and your partners.
 A big trip may quickly be cut short by a pair of ill-fitting boots or bad physical condition.

 Many backpackers dream of hiking a long-distance trail in one continuous journey which is a major undertaking.
 Sometimes, people set off on one of these with just a hazy idea of the route yet they complete the whole trail.
 But far more give up within the first few days or weeks - and this includes those who do some planning.
 There are various reasons for failure.
 Heavy packs (full of irrelevant things), sore feet, exhaustion, unexpected weather, rough terrain, and trail conditions are among the most common.
 Detailed planning is advisable for a long-distance hike, especially one that will take several weeks.
 A gradual progression should precede a really long trip.
 First, try hiking shorter but still challenging trails, and then you will have enough knowledge and determination to finish a long walk.